 Step 4: Value add

-Curating content works best when you use it to add value.
-Do so by adding your own take on things, asking a question of your audience network, and then actively engaging with the conversation that picks up.
+Curating content works best when you use it to add value to your brand.
+Do so by adding your take on things, asking a question to your audience network, sending newsletters to your subscribed email address, and then actively engaging with the conversation that picks up.

 Step 5: Track the kinds of curated content that worked